almostafanahas/qodly-Code-QR/README.md

 # Overview

-Convert a string of characters or a URL (Uniform Resource Locator) to a two-dimensional barcode by using the QR Code (Quick Response Code).
+Convert a string of characters or a URL (Uniform Resource Locator) to a two-dimensional barcode by using the QR Code (Quick Response Code) for Qodly Studio.
 This component consists of modules appearing in a square.
 It allows the user to do a quick decoding via a barcode reader, smartphone, etc.

 ## Qodly-Code-QR